What is an ICO presale or Pre-ICO?

 Some people see the words Initial Coin Offering (ICO) and Pre-ICO during the launch of new cryptocurrency projects and think that they are the same event.
 But they aren’t and it is easy to distinguish between the two.
 Pre-ICO is the token sale before the main crowdfunding campaign that is the ICO.
 But why do companies issue a pre-sale before the main sale?

 An ICO in few words is the official cryptocurrency crowdsale campaign before going live.
 It is the same as the Initial Public Offerings that companies do when they want to become publicly traded.
-Usually cryptocurrency companies issue an ICO to raise funds for the development of the project by selling tokens early and to get mass investors to build a community.
-Usually there is a set amount of capital needed for the project and it is called a hard cap.
+Usually, cryptocurrency companies issue an ICO to raise funds for the development of the project by selling tokens early and to get mass investors to build a community.
+Usually, there is a set amount of capital needed for the project and it is called a hard cap.
 If you want to read more on ICOs you can read our ICO comprehensive guide.
+If you want to see what options there currently are, then go check our ICO list.

 An Initial Coin Offering Presale also known as Pre-ICO, is the token sale event issued before the ICO.
 Like the ICO it is designed to raise money for the whole ICO campaign and product.
 Usually the ICO and the presale have a capital-raising target, but Pre-ICOs are often with lower targets compared to the ICO.
 Also Pre-ICO usually happens a month or two before the Initial Coin Offering, but sometimes they can be set to begin only a week or two before.